 HEI Air Quality Database.
 This database was funded by HEI and prepared and maintained by Atmospheric and Environmental Research (AER).
-It contains information on levels of PM2.5 components and gases from the EPA’s Chemical Speciation Network (CSN), as well as meteorological, population and other relevant data.
+It contained information on levels of PM2.5 components and gases from the EPA’s Chemical Speciation Network (CSN), as well as meteorological, population and other relevant data.
 It was made available in association with Request for Applications 05-1 and to other investigators interested in using the information for studies on air quality and health.
-Questions about accessing the information in the database should be addressed to Dr. Matthew Alvarado at AER.
 See also the NPACT reports by Lippmann and Vedal.
+This database is no longer available.

 RIOPA database.
 This database was funded by HEI and prepared and maintained by Atmospheric and Environmental Research (AER).
-It contains information collected in the Relationships of Indoor, Outdoor, and Personal Air (RIOPA) study that was cofunded by HEI and the National Urban Air Toxics Research Center (NUATRC) and conducted in three cities with different air pollution source profiles: Los Angeles, California; Houston, Texas; and Elizabeth, New Jersey.
+It contained information collected in the Relationships of Indoor, Outdoor, and Personal Air (RIOPA) study that was cofunded by HEI and the National Urban Air Toxics Research Center (NUATRC) and conducted in three cities with different air pollution source profiles: Los Angeles, California; Houston, Texas; and Elizabeth, New Jersey.
 The database was made available in association with Request for Applications 08-1.
-Questions about accessing the information in the database should be addressed to Dr. Matthew Alvarado at AER.
 See also the RIOPA-related reports by Weisel, Turpin, Batterman, and Ryan.
+This database is no longer available.

 Internet-Based Health and Air Pollution Surveillance System (iHAPSS). iHAPSS was funded by HEI and developed and maintained by the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
 It contained data and analytical software from the National Morbidity, Mortality and Air Pollution Study (NMMAPS).
 See also HEI Communication 12.
 This database is no longer available.